2025 United Cup

 The 2025 United Cup was the third edition of the United Cup, an international outdoor hard court mixed-gender team tennis tournament held by the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA).
 Serving as the opener for the 2025 ATP Tour and the 2025 WTA Tour, it was held from 27 December 2024 to 5 January 2025 at two venues in the Australian cities of Perth and Sydney.
 It offered both ATP rankings and WTA rankings points to its players: a player was able to win a maximum of 500 points.

-The United States won their second title, after defeating Poland 2–0 in the final.
-Germany was the defending champion, but were defeated in the quarterfinals by Kazakhstan.
+Team United States won their second title, after defeating Team Poland 2–0 in the final.
+Team Germany was the defending champion, but were defeated in the quarterfinals by Team Kazakhstan.

 Format

 Both cities hosted three groups of three countries in a round robin format.
 Each tie consisted of one men's and one women's singles match, and one mixed doubles match.

 The six group winners and the best runner-up in each city advanced to the quarterfinals.